iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.5/report.md

 > Pretty much a pain to use, might be easier to log locations manually.<br> :date: __2020-05-02 21:00:07__

-> Gives a lot of erroneous locations that are passed while driving or stopping at a stop light.<br> :date: __2020-05-02 02:30:37__

 > Quit recording places after one day not help anywhere<br> :date: __2020-04-30 01:53:49__

-> Has not logged anything sense the 25th of April and have gone to work for 2 8 hour shifts plus trip to grocery store<br> :date: __2020-04-29 04:45:01__

-> It works but Google maps does the same thing with timeline<br> :date: __2020-04-26 09:14:04__

-> Location info is incorrect and incomplete.
-I was able to fix the incorrect info, but can't add locations.<br> :date: __2020-04-22 21:37:04__